rk-lindsey/chimes_lsq/contrib/dlars/src/readme.txt

-	Ax.txt :  The final estimated value of b (= Ax), given the parameters x. traj.txt: The 'trajectory' of x values for each iteration, along with values of the RMS error and objective function.
+	Ax.txt :  The final estimated value of b (= Ax), given the parameters x. traj.txt: The 'trajectory' of x values for each iteration, along with values of the RMS error and objective function. restart.txt: A file to use in restarting a previous calculation.

 Options:
    --algorithm=<alg>    The algorithm may be either LARS or LASSO.
 LASSO always gives better answers than